kilfour/QuickAcid/QuickAcid.Examples/Tutorial/Chapter1.YourFirstPropertyTest/About.md

 ## The Property

-In property-based testing, we don’t write individual examples — we describe **invariants** and let the framework discover counterexamples for us.\n
+In property-based testing, we don’t write individual examples — we describe **invariants** and let the framework discover counterexamples for us.
 Here's what we want to verify:

 > The value of the counter should always be greater than or equal to zero.